 First and foremost, welcome to STAT 1350!
-We know you have worked hard to be here, and we are excited to have the opportunity to work with you.
-We hope it will be a great semester for everyone.
+We are excited to have the opportunity to work with you and we hope it will be a great semester for everyone.

 In this course, you will attend watch asynchronous lecture videos each week and attend an inperson recitation one time each week.
 The best way to get started with this course is to spend some time exploring the CarmenCanvas course website.
 Go to https://carmen.osu.edu/# to log on to CarmenCanvas.
 You should then see a link for the STAT 1350 site.
 Look carefully at the way the course site is set up.
 On the homepage of the course site, there are links to the different weeks of the semester, and clicking on those links takes you to a detailed overview that contains all materials you need for any given week, including links to our lecture videos.
 We suggest you start each new week by reading through the weekly overview, reading assigned textbook chapters, and watching lecture videos.
 Please note that our lecture videos are meant to explain and expand on the important ideas and concepts that will be included on assignments and assessments.
 Often, we might even work through examples that are practically identical to problems you will see on assignments and assessments.
 We strongly encourage you to download the lecture slides that accompany the links to our lecture videos on CarmenCanvas, within each weekly module, and take notes as you are watching the videos.
 These notes can then be referred to when it comes to tackling assignments and exams.
+Thus, it's very important that you take the time to review lecture materials and textbook readings before you show up to recitation each week.